 Keith Spence – President & Partner, BSc.
-(Hons) Geology, MBA.
+(Hons) Geology, MBA., FCIM.

 Mr. Spence held senior positions in investment banking & corporate banking, at Royal Bank of Canada (RBC) Capital Markets and Bank of Montreal (BMO) Capital Markets; where he was involved in corporate finance, mining finance, M & A and international financings.
 He has been involved in numerous international financings and investments.

 He has conducted business in China, including numerous high-level negotiations and transactions; and was an early mover in China’s outbound investments in mining resources.
-He was also President and Director of a foreign-joint venture mining company in western China.
-He is Co-Chairman of the Canadian mining valuation standards for mining projects; which is required by the Toronto Stock Exchange (TSX-V) and the Hong Kong Stock Exchange; and has written extensively on mining valuation.
-He has appeared in the media where he has been quoted on China’s strategy on outbound investments in mining, in leading press and publications; such as Bloomberg, Financial Times of London, South China Morning Post, Chinese media, The Globe & Mail and Reuters.
+He was also President of a foreign-joint venture mining company in western China.
+He is Co-Chairman of the Canadian mining valuation standards for mining projects; which is required by the Toronto Stock Exchange (TSX-V) and the Hong Kong Stock Exchange.
+He has written extensively on mining valuation.
+He has appeared in the media and has been quoted on international mining investments, in leading press such as Bloomberg, Financial Times of London, South China Morning Post, Chinese media, The Globe & Mail and Reuters.